 When Bridget died on 25th February, 1925 she was living with her daughter, Catherine, and son-in-law, Henry OLVER, in Stewart Street, Hawthorn, Victoria.
 (Domenico's name is spelt "Domnico Bernasocchi" on Bridget's death certificate.)

 Catherine's brother, Richard, also came to live with her towards the end of his life.
-William Henry SMITH, the son of Catherine's daughter Cecelia (aka Florence) faintly recalls Bridget and, more clearly, "Uncle Dick" when each of them lived at Stewart Street.
-At the time, William Henry, known all his life as 'Harry', also lived there for a short while with his mother before they both moved a very short distance to a neighbouring street.
+William Henry SMITH, the son of Catherine's daughter Cecelia (aka Florence) remembered Bridget faintly and, more clearly, "Uncle Dick" when each of them lived at Stewart Street.
+He recalled an aged lady living in an earthen-floored sleep-out in the backyard.
+At the time, toddler William Henry, known all his life as 'Harry', lived at Stewart Street with his mother and grandparents before they later moved around the corner to Victoria Road.
 Richard died at Camberwell in 1930, aged sixty-three.
 His death registration spells his surname with the original "Bernasocchi", as it also does when recording his father's name.